EchoQuill/owo-dusk/README.md

   <br/>
   <a href="https://discord.gg/hDDrKhWPqr"><img src="https://invidget.switchblade.xyz/hDDrKhWPqr" alt="Discord Invite"/> </a>
   <br/>
-  <p>join our discord!
-(Join with an **CLEAN** alt please , one that hasn't and won't use owobot!)</p>
+  <small><p>join our discord!
+(Join with an alt please, one that hasn't and won't use owobot!)<br>
-  <p>Alternatively, send a friend request to `@echoquill` on discord for help!</p>
+  Alternatively, send a friend request to `@echoquill` on discord for help!</p></small>
 </div>

 ---

-Supports BOTH MOBILE AND DESKTOP with captcha Notifiers for both.
-And we also support reaction bot, and have a custom dashboard for solving captchas (image ones) through your browser!
+Best selfbot for owobot currently with alot of cool features like Boss battles, Captcha notifications, Basic commands, Reactionbot and so many more!

 > [!IMPORTANT]
 > ⚠️🚨 WE ARE NOT responsible if you get banned using our selfbots.
 Selfbots are against discord tos and also breaks owo bots rules.
-If you do plan on using it still then atleast take some steps to ensure that you won't be getting banned like no more than one/two account grinding in one servers, Only grinding in private servers, And not openly sharing the fact that you use selfbot to grind owo.
+If you do plan on using it then make sure to take steps to ensure that you won't be getting banned like no more than one/two account grinding in one servers, Only grinding in private servers, And not openly sharing the fact that you use selfbot to grind OwO Bot.

 ---